May 4, 2017

 Amezcua’s expertise in fiber optic fabrication has also led to a new invention that can operate in harsh environments.
 Together with Axel Schülzgen, Ph.D., head of the Fiber Optics research group, and scientist Jose Enrique Antonio-Lopez, Amezcua developed a new class of fiber optic sensors that are ideal for use in harsh environments.
 The technology, which has been licensed for commercialization by Multicore Photonics, can be used to sense temperature, pressure, strain, acoustic vibration, mechanical vibration or a combination of sensing applications.
-For more information about the invention, see the technology sheet.

 By: Kathleen Snoeblen